theemo-tokens/theemo/website/docs/cli/sync/lexer.md

 ## `classifyToken()`

-Clasifying tokens is to give them a meaning.
+Classifying tokens is to give them a meaning.
 What's the token tier?
 What's the color scheme (if not already), what's the color contrast and so forth.

 We also have access to `raw` and `normalized` sets of tokens in order to perform